CodingCollaborative/imagelab/DevelopmentConventions.md

-# Redistricting a Region - Development Conventions
+# ImageLab - Development Conventions

 This document describes intended and preferred conventions for development and maintenance of the Redistricting a Region software product.